8th Annual Theme: “Cultivating Creative and Reflective Learners”

 Participants in this workshop will have the chance to learn about the underpinning principles of LEGO SERIOUS PLAY, the pedagogic and theoretical basis that informs it, try out a few techniques, and think about to relate its use to their own academic, research, and professional interests.

 Registration is $20 for members of the Mason community.
 There is a $40 registration fee for non-Mason guests.
 Registration fees are payable through Eventbrite and are non-refundable.
-Registration includes lunch, refreshments throughout the day, and one beverage ticket for the poster session reception.
+Registration includes continental breakfast, lunch, refreshments throughout the day, and one beverage ticket for the poster session reception.

 Pre-registration is now open and will close on Monday, 9/12.
 Once pre-registration closes, attendees will still be able to register on the day of the conference at the door.
 Day-of registration fees can be paid via personal checks or credit cards ONLY; please present an identification card at the registration desk.
 We are unable to accept cash payments – we apologize for the inconvenience.